ansys/pymapdl/doc/source/user_guide/upf.rst

 This command is trapped by the Mechanical APDL Launcher so that a Python gRPC server is up and running when the Mechanical APDL process starts.

-When launching Mechanical APDL using this input file, you will see the following printout to indicate Mechanical APDL detected the Python UPF instructions and has launched a Python
+When launching Mechanical APDL using this input file, you see the following printout to indicate Mechanical APDL detected the Python UPF instructions and has launched a Python
 server: